-For me, the wedding day is the most important event in the life of two lovers, the highest expression of their love and commitment to each other; that is why it should be celebrated with due emphasis.
+For me, the wedding day is the most important event in the life of two lovers, the highest expression of their love and commitment to each other; and therefore it should be celebrated with due emphasis.

-My story as an Officiant begun with my personal wedding.
-Me and my husband-to-be wanted a simple, romantic but memorable wedding, with a personal touch and a customized ceremony.
+My story as an Officiant began with my personal wedding.
+Me and my husband-to-be wanted a simple, romantic & memorable wedding, with a personal touch and a bespoke wording.
 No grand pronouncements, or rigorous legal speeches with no emotional involvement, but a joyful heartfelt celebration of love, shared with all our beloved.

-This may sound like an ordinary longing of a future bride or a wedded-to-be couple, but to be honest, finding the right person who would’ve lived up to our expectations, turned out to be harder than we could’ve ever imagined.
+This may sound like an ordinary longing of a modern wedded-to-be couple, but to be honest, finding the right person who would’ve lived up to our expectations, turned out to be harder than we could’ve ever imagined.

-So we asked one of our dearest friends if she would’ve felt it to be our Officiant, although she had never done it before in her life!
-I can’t say she didn’t do a good job that day, everyone was astounded and teared up at the end, even the most skeptical who thought I was going to mess up a traditional occurrence.
+So we asked one of our dearest friends if she would’ve felt it to be our Officiant for the day, although she had never done it before in her life!
+I can’t say she didn’t do a good job that day, everyone was astounded and teared up at the end: even the most skeptical who thought we were going to mess up a traditional occurrence.
 But as an afterthought, I guess it would have been better if I had asked someone who wasn’t emotionally involved, to perform our ceremony speech.
 That’s simply because one can hardly ever control their emotions, and having to carry out such an important moment in the lives of the two people standing in front of you, is never an easy job if you’re emotionally involved in their story.
 I’ll just mention she was so nervous, she forgot to ask people to take their seats after the processional… so we ended up having everyone standing for the entire ceremony, asking themselves what were all the chairs for?! 🙂

-That’s when everything came clear to me.
+So that’s when everything came clear to me.
 I realized that nowadays, not all spouses are longing for a traditional ten-minutes-legal-speech ceremony anymore.
-As hard as they may try setting up everything by themselves and taking care of all aspects, they can never have the complete certainty that everything will go perfectly during their ceremony.
-And let’s face it: those 20 minutes of words spoken and rings given, when you’re holding each other’s shaking hands & vowing your love and commitment to each other in front of all your beloved, that’s what really sets the tone of the day and shall make your wedding successful and unforgettable.
+As hard as they may try setting up everything themselves and taking care of all aspects, they can never have the complete certainty that everything will go perfectly during the ceremony.
+And let’s face it: those 20 minutes of words spoken and rings given, when you’re holding each other’s shaking hands & vowing your love and commitment to one another… that’s what really sets the tone of the day and shall make your wedding heartfelt and unforgettable.

-Loving what I do is what keeps my enthusiasm going, it makes me want to exceed all expectations and provide the best tailored, romantic and most memorable wedding ceremonies.
+Loving what I do is what keeps my enthusiasm going, it makes me want to exceed all expectations and provide the best tailored, heartfelt and most memorable ceremonies.